mrpant/spaceX-Launch-Program/README.md

   The application required to use SSR(Server Side Rendering) and I'm going to use express (Server) and react (Client).
   ![File Structure](/images/logo.png)

-# Prerequisites

-      All Required Dependecy installed in Machine as per the below screenshot in package.json.

 ## Design

 I have created design as per below screens.